jpcostallos/ucfwebresources/README.md

 ##Jobs

-School is cool, but work is where you get to make important decisions and really get things done.
+School is a step in the right direction, but until you're in the trenches making real websites, it's hard for a lot of the concepts to sink in.

 ###Advice